hastiabbasi/solitaire_repository/README.md

 ## Link to Video
 https://youtu.be/goXKVfVLhmE

-## Name/Version of the screencast software and IDE.
+## Name/Version of the screencast software and IDE
 Screencast software: Screenpal | IDE: Eclipse 4.27